Connect with us

 The use of slag reduces the amount of concrete needed for a building, which subsequently lowers the amount of carbon emissions released during the production of cement.

 Bank of America Tower is Certified Platinum LEED for being one of the planet’s most environmentally responsible high-rise office buildings.
-The building was completed at a cost of $1 billion.
+The building was completed for $1 billion.

 Miriam Nkirote holds a degree in Urban Planning from the University of Nairobi.
 Her experience in analyzing the social-economic impact of projects makes her a valuable member of our team.